GramGra07/WHS-FTC-Code_Training_Module/baseLevelCode.md

 - Variable <a name="var"></a>

   A variable is a holder of a value, these values can be anything, as explained in Using Variables.
 You can use these to store values such as an on off switch, or a progress update, you can also use this as a place to store the power for motors.
 You will also declare your motors and servos as variables.
 A local variable can only be used where it was defined or set.
 A global variable can be used wherever.
-FTC doccumentation also lets us use some of their universal variables such as DcMotors and Servos, these are all imported by import statements at the begining of your code.
+FTC documentation also lets us use some of their universal variables such as DcMotors and Servos, these are all imported by import statements at the beginning of your code.

 - Function <a name="func"></a>